Ben Cropp: Career

 Cropp was Ron Taylor's partner in the making of The Shark Hunters, a 60-minute black and white documentary sold for television screenings in 1961.

 He discovered his first shipwreck in 1963: the Catharine Adamson.
 It was found off Sydney and became known colloquially as "the booze ship" owing to its cargo of alcoholic drinks.
 In 1964 he and two others found Matthew Flinders' ships Caro and Porpoise that were wrecked in the Coral Sea.

 He became a conservationist after an experience off Montague Island in 1964 where he filmed diver George Meyer riding on the back of a whale shark.

 In 1977, he discovered the wreck of HMS Pandora, almost concurrently with another film maker John Heyer and a boat owner Steve Domm.
 At that time, John Heyer had done extensive research to establish the area the Pandora wreck was likely to be found in and had launched an expedition to locate it with the help of Steve Domm.
 Ben Cropp had also done extensive research on the wreck and planned his own search jointly at the same time as Steve Domm's arrival because of a pre-arranged date with a RAAF plane doing a magnetometer search for both of them.
 Ben Cropp found the Pandora wreck on the Great Barrier Reef just before John Heyer did.
 Cropp also lays claim to over 100 other shipwreck discoveries.

-His searching techniques include wearing polarized glasses while looking along reef edges for signs of anchors, chain, hulls or timbers.
+His searching techniques include wearing polarised glasses while looking along reef edges for signs of anchors, chain, hulls or timbers.
 In the 21st century, Cropp has taken to using underwater drones.
 In December 2019, Cropp discovered another wreck off Sudbury Reef, near Cairns with his son, Adam.
 In March 2020, the wreck was believed to either be the Undine or the Mermaid.
 Cropp has noted that sometimes part of the hull of a timber vessel has been located 50 miles or more from the site of the vessel's last known whereabouts, owing to buoyancy and drift.